 Fields Description Service Group Displays the parent service group name for which script execution has to be configured.
 Cluster Displays the cluster name in which the parent service group is configured.

-Table 2-0 Openity Script Exceedion details paner options (continued) Fields Description Script Path with arguments Enter the fully qualified script/ binary name.
+Script Path with arguments Enter the fully qualified script/ binary name.
 For Windows tiers, if the script path contains spaces, then the script name and arguments must be enclosed in single quotes.
 For example, "C:\Program Files\Veritas\VRTSsfmh\bin\perl.exe" "c:\myapp\reconnect.pl" 'arg1' 'arg2'.

-User Name On UNIX, enter the local user name in whose context the script must be executed (root by default).
+- Process, contractions between the contractions Fields Description User Name On UNIX, enter the local user name in whose context the script must be executed (root by default).
 On Windows, the custom script is always executed in the context of 'SYSTEM' user.
 Dependent service group details: Service Group Displays the name of the service group having soft dependencies with the selected parent service group.
 Cluster Displays the cluster name in which the child service group is configured.
 VBS Names Displays the name of the virtual business services containing the parent and child service groups.